scipy/scipy/doc/source/building/linux.rst

 * The `Cython <https://cython.org/>`__ and `Pythran <https://pythran.readthedocs.io>`__
   ahead-of-time compilers are necessary (typically packaged as ``cython`` and ``pythran``.
-For building recent SciPy, it is possible that you need Cython in a newer version than is available in your distribution.
+For building recent SciPy, it is possible that you need Cython and Pythran in a newer version than is available in your distribution.

 Typically, you will want to install all of the above from packages supplied by your Linux distribution, as building them yourself is